-This advisory announces multiple vulnerabilities in Jenkins.
+This advisory announces vulnerabilities in the following Jenkins deliverables:

 Jenkins stores metadata related to people, which encompasses actual user accounts, as well as users appearing in SCM, in directories corresponding to the user ID on disk.
 These directories used the user ID for their name without additional escaping.
 This potentially resulted in a number of problems, such as the following: